abagonhishead/Jackett-noauth/README.md

 # Using it

-This fork only supports Docker on Linux.
+This fork only supports Docker images running Linux.
 Docker images can be found [here](https://hub.docker.com/r/abagonhishead/jackett-noauth) or by running `docker pull abagonhishead/jackett-noauth:latest`.

 Currently only an amd64 build is provided, but arm64/armv7 support will be added in the near future (if .NET 8 supports building Jackett against them.)